 The Copeland Family discovered an apricot seedling at the Anacortes ferry landing and named it ‘Puget Gold’ after it proved reliable in the inclement weather of Washington.
 Puget Gold Apricot is a large elongated fruit with orange skin and orange flesh with very good flavor.
 Sets and sizes fruit in cool, frosty, spring weather where other varieties fail.
 August ripening.
 Requires 700 hrs winter chill.

-Conventionally Grown Trees are shipped bareroot during their winter dormancy from January through mid-April depending on USDA zone.
+Our fruit trees and berries are delivered to you bareroot during their winter dormancy from January through May depending on USDA zone.
 Trees are shipped with your invoice and helpful planting directions

 .
 There is no minimum quantity required but shipping rate for an individual tree is expensive since UPS/Fed Ex charge a dimensional weight and an additional handling fee to ship a tree.
 You'll find it's cost effective to consider a handful of trees,vines or our helpful Tree Starter Kits